reflectivity/file_format/specs_discussion.md

 ## stitched data

 - Where do we store e.g. the angles for stitched tof measurements?
-These are no longer used for processing, but may help future planning.
+These are **no longer used for processing**, but may help future planning.
 - x-ray data obtained with different attenuator settings.

 > In case this information is not provided in one of the optional columns or in the individual headers of multiple data sets,
 > it can not be used by the analysis software.
-Good choices for this information might be extra entried e.g. in the `incident_angle` section:
+Good choices for this information might be extra entries e.g. in the `incident_angle` section:
 >
 > ``` YAML
 >         incident_angle:
 >              min: 1.0
 >              max: 5.8
->              individual_values: 1.0, 2.7, 5.8
+>              individual_magnitudes: [1.0, 2.7, 5.8]
 >              unit: deg
 > ```
->
-> Or as atributes to the measurement files in the `data_files` section
-> (`details` is orso-undefined and thus treated as a string):
->
-> ``` YAML
->         data_files:
->            - file: ....
->              timestamp: ....
->              details: 1.0 deg, 42 min
->            - file:
->              ...
-> ```

-> The best choice depends on the type and operation mode of the instrument and thus should be made by the instrument responsible.

-**item 7**: Do we introduce `individual_values` or `details` as special versions of `comment`?
+**item 7**: Do we introduce `individual_magnitudes` as a new key within the class `ValueRange`?

 ## guidelines for writing and reading

 - hirarchy for looking up information (e.g. column beats header content)
 - avoid contradicting information (e.g. single incident angle in the header for angle-disperse measurement)
--

 ## open issues for lab x-ray reflectometers